joseeden/All-Things-DevOps/pages/030-Security/029-Symmetric-Encryption.md

 - Number of rounds refers to how many rounds the data went through encryption.
 It is a pretty good clue as to how robust encryption is.
 - Blowfish and twofish were both released as open source products.

-### RC Cipher Suites
+### Streaming Ciphers

-The RC suite comprises a range of ciphers, from block to stream, with varying levels of flexibility and security.
+Also known as **RC Cipher Suites**, the streaming ciphers comprises a range of ciphers, from block to stream, with varying levels of flexibility and security.

 - Rivest Cipher, created by Ron Rivest.
 - Some are now considered insecure (like RC4)
 - Others have had broader applications in encryption history (like RC5 and RC6).

+Unlike block ciphers, streaming ciphers encrypt one bit a time.
+It is wideless in encrypting wireless networks.

 | Algorithm  | Cipher Type   | Block Size        | Number of Rounds      | Key Size                  | Description                                                                                                   |
 |------------|---------------|-------------------|-----------------------|---------------------------|---------------------------------------------------------------------------------------------------------------|